ankitgl200/studyhubStudents/README.md

 ## 📖 About StudyHub

 **StudyHub** is a modern, student-centric digital library and sharing platform designed to make academic life simpler, more collaborative, and highly efficient.
-Created specifically for university and college students, StudyHub serves as a centralized hub where anyone can access, search, and download a wide variety of academic materials.
+Created specifically for BTKIT students, StudyHub serves as a centralized hub where anyone can access, search, and download a wide variety of academic materials.

 Beyond being a repository, StudyHub integrates intelligent features to guide students through their academic journey:
 * **Subject-Wise Notes**: Comprehensive and high-quality lecture notes structured for easy understanding.